cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 Thus, the aim is to make a **positive first impression**, **highlight relevant accomplishments**, and **secure an interview** with a potential employer.
 This means it's important to be intentional about our professional goals and how we want to present ourselves to the world.

-It's a live document that we constantly (an intentionally) evolve over time.
+It's a live document that we constantly (an intentionally) evolve over time.[^4]

-I think a good résumé requires an understanding (and vision) of the job market.
+I think a good résumé also requires an understanding (and vision) of the job market.
 Its purpose should reflect the current and future market's needs in our profession.
-I think that, while a résumé alone won't get you the job, it can get you very close by unlocking the opportunity to get more interviews.
+While a résumé alone won't get you the job, it can get you very close by unlocking the opportunity to get more interviews.

 But of course, it only works well its purpose when it is done the righ way.